Types of Assistance

 US$53 million, 2012

-- Sweden’s official development assistance (ODA) was equal to 1% of Sweden’s gross national income (GNI) in 2013
+- Over the past decade annual humanitarian assistance has accounted for between 11.5% and 15.6% of Sweden’s official development assistance (ODA).
+In 2013, Sweden’s ODA was equal to 1% of gross national income (GNI).

-- 50.1% of Sweden’s official humanitarian assistance was spent in countries classified as long term recipients of humanitarian assistance in 2011
+- 72% of Sweden’s official humanitarian assistance was spent in countries classified as long-term recipients of humanitarian assistance in 2012.

 Types of Assistance